wenerme/hv-annotation-with-group/README.md

-# Constraint annotation with explicit groups [HV-1355](https://hibernate.atlassian.net/browse/HV-1355)
+# Propose to add @ConstraintGroup for explicit groups [HV-1355](https://hibernate.atlassian.net/browse/HV-1355)
-Hibernate Validator - Constraint Annotation with Default group

-Propose to add `@ConstraintGroup`
+Propose to add @ConstraintGroup for explicit groups support.

 From [Can I add a bean validation annotation with group?](https://stackoverflow.com/questions/44366294)